 At the top of the park, a viewing platform looks out towards the Lincolnshire horizon.
 From here you can spot landmarks around the city and out into the distance, marked out on a plaque.

 Inside the park, the original orchard and meadow features have been preserved, and its grounds are now used to grow a variety of fruits and herbs as well as hosting a performance area.
-More renovation work is scheduled to take place throughout 2021 thanks to grants and donations.
+More renovation work is scheduled to take place throughout 2022 and 2023 thanks to grants and donations.

 Picnic benches in the herb garden provide a lovely spot to sit down for a while and breathe in the natural surroundings.
 Check out the Liquorice Park map to find more secret spots at the end of winding paths.
 And look out for the topiaries of a dog, cat and mouse!